d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Theoretical Analysis

-In this section, we introduce a bound for $D_N$ (defined in Section \ref{subsubsec:d2_stepmerge}) to quantify the compute-bias tradeoff of d2-StepMerge.
-Our upper bound monotonically decreases as $N$ increases, theoretically justifying our observation in Figure \ref{fig:DN}.
+In order to quantify the compute-bias trade-off of \dtwostepmerge, in this section, we introduce an upper bound for $D_N$ (defined in Section \ref{subsubsec:d2_stepmerge}).
+Our bound monotonically decreases as $N$ increases, justifying our observation in Figure \ref{fig:DN}.

 \begin{theorem}[Approximation Error Bound] Suppose $\pi_\theta$ has a fixed schedule where $L$ tokens are unmasked over $T$ timesteps.
-The KL divergence $D_N(\pi_\theta)$ between the full trajectory and StepMerge approximation is bounded by:
+The KL divergence $D_N$ between the full trajectory and StepMerge approximation is bounded by:

-where $\epsilon_{block}$ is a constant measuring how much the model's token predictions can change when we skip intermediate diffusion steps within a block (see our proof in Appendix \ref{app:proof_bound}). \end{theorem}
+where $\epsilon_{block}$ is a constant measuring how much $\pi_\theta$'s token predictions can change when we skip intermediate diffusion steps within a block. \end{theorem}